 SNMP Trap Settings

-Select Operations > Services > SNMP Trap to open the SNMP tab.
-This tab includes the following functions:
+Select Operations > Notifications > SNMP Trap to open the SNMP tab as shown in the below screenshot.

 - Search: Search through this list of SNMP Trap server names.